sccn/sccn.github.io/tutorials/08_Plot_data/Data_Averaging.md

 A figure (below) appears.
 Each trace plots the averaged ERP at one channel.
-The scalp map shows the topographic distribution of average potential at 430 ms (the latency of maximum ERP data variance).
+The scalp map shows the topographic distribution of the average potential at 430 ms (the latency of maximum ERP data variance).
 Alternatively, one or more exact scalp map latencies may be specified in the pop-window above.